Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Files 12-newest_files contains a script that displays the 10 newest files in thecurrent directory, One file per line, Sorted from the newest to the oldest.

 File 13-unique contains a script that takes a list of words as input and prints only words that appear exactly once.
 Input format: One line, one word; Output format: One line, one word; Words should be sorted.

+File 14-findthatword contains a script that display lines containing the pattern“root” from the file /etc/passwd.